MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you enable this policy setting, the feature is turned off.

-- If you disable or do not configure this policy setting, the feature is turned on.
+- If you disable or don't configure this policy setting, the feature is turned on.
 <!-- DisableSecuritySettingsCheck-Description-End -->

 <!-- DisableSecuritySettingsCheck-Editable-Begin -->